florae123/taxi-simulator-lab/README.md

 **The Lab contains the following steps**

 *a) Setup:*
-* A simulator for Taxis, which is sending their speed and location information.
+* A simulator for Taxis, sending their speed and location information.
 * Setup the IBM Watson IoT

 *b) Create your own Node-RED flow*